 - Virtua has established Chest Pain Centers (CPC) within each hospital for the rapid and early diagnosis of heart attack.
 The emergency department staff follows protocols to make a timely diagnosis in the critical early stage when treatments are most effective.

-Virtua Express Immediate Care Center in Washington Township treats patients with minor sicknesses or injuries that require immediate attention.
+- Virtua Express Urgent Care Centers in Washington Township and Moorestown treat patients with minor sicknesses or injuries that require immediate attention.
 No appointments necessary and all major insurances accepted.

 - Mobile Intensive Care Unit (MICU): the largest in the state with 11 advanced life support units and 165 full- and part-time paramedics